Atakan97/Computer-Science-Master-s-Thesis-Project---PlaqueAnalyzer-Studio/README.md

    The application.properties file is located in the src/main/resources location in the project files.

+   The path in application.properties is set correctly, but it is still recommended to check to avoid errors.

    To avoid any error while finding the path, please set the path in application.properties like this:

    ```bash